Western Australian Consolidated Acts

 (2) A person who —

-(a) sells, delivers, or disposes of a firearm or ammunition to another person, or otherwise permits another person to take possession of a firearm or ammunition;
+(a) sells, delivers, or disposes of a firearm, major firearm part or ammunition to another person, or otherwise permits another person to take possession of a firearm, major firearm part or ammunition; or

-(b) purchases, or otherwise comes into, possession of a firearm or ammunition from another person; or
+(b) purchases, or otherwise comes into, possession of a firearm, major firearm part or ammunition from another person; or

-(c) permits another person to be in possession of a firearm or ammunition,
+(c) permits another person to be in possession of a firearm, major firearm part or ammunition,

-commits an offence if the other person is not the holder of a licence or permit under this Act entitling him to possession of it unless it is a disposal of ammunition under section 30(2) or section 8 applies.
+commits an offence if the other person is not the holder of a licence or permit under this Act entitling the other person to possession of it unless it is a disposal of ammunition under section 30(2) or section 8 applies.

-(a) if the firearm concerned was a handgun or a prescribed firearm, imprisonment for 5 years;
+(a) if the firearm concerned was a handgun or prohibited firearm, imprisonment for 5 years;

-(5) A person who conducts, or is concerned in the conducting of, a shooting gallery otherwise than in accordance with a licence under this Act authorising him to do so commits an offence.
+(5) A person who conducts, or is concerned in the conducting of, a shooting gallery otherwise than in accordance with a licence under this Act authorising the person to do so commits an offence.